Italy's GDP Falls Less Than Expected

 Consumer prices continued to fall in July, preliminary estimates showed today.

-Gross domestic product declined 12.4 percent year-on-year in the second quarter, bigger than the 5.4 percent decrease in the first quarter.
+Gross domestic product declined 12.4 percent quarter-on-quarter in the second quarter, bigger than the 5.4 percent decrease in the first quarter.
 GDP was expected to fall 15 percent.

 On a yearly basis, GDP plunged 17.3 percent after falling 5.5 percent in the first quarter.
 Economists had forecast 18.7 percent decline.